What Makes a Multi-Vendor Marketplace Fundamentally Different from a Regular E-Commerce App?

 The marketplace that answers these questions early has a competitive advantage before the first user signs up.

-Solving the “Chicken and Egg” problem with technology
+How Do You Solve the “Chicken and Egg” Problem with Technology?

 The goal is not simply to “get more sellers.”
 The goal is to shorten the distance between seller interest and seller activation, then make every new seller improve the buyer experience instead of making the catalog messier.

-Seller onboarding shouldn’t be just admin work.
-It should become your supply growth engine.
+Because seller onboarding shouldn’t be just admin work — it should be your supply growth engine.

 A strong onboarding flow should move a seller through five stages: